TeamHG-Memex/agnostic/docs/design.rst

 define the schema using a native API, then generate SQL statements to build that schema.
 This naturally leads to a difficult question:

-    *How do we ensure that the build process always results in the same, exact schema as migrating?*
+    *How do we ensure that the build process always results in the same exact schema as migrating?*

 This is deceptively difficult.
 Small difference in schemas across multiple